ccho-mongodb/alas-but-one/README.md

 2. Set your MongoDB URI.

-   Set the value of your environment variable ``LOCAL_ATLAS_URI`` to the MongoDB cluster designated for sharing ignore lists.
+   Set the value of your environment variable ``ABO_MONGO_URI`` to the MongoDB cluster designated for sharing ignore lists.
+Ask your team if you need more information.

 # Run